-This program is accredited by the Engineering Technology Accreditation Commission of ABET, www.ABET.org.
+This program is accredited by the Engineering Technology Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone 410.347.7700.

 Upon completion of curriculum requirements, students in this program are eligible to participate in Technical Operations - Collegiate Training Initiative program.
 See TO-CTI section.